Isaacva8/Tartuski-Arcade/RetroArch.md

 ### Shaders :

+**To update the current shaders we will enter the Main Menu, Online Updater, select the option Update Slang shaders, (Main Menu -> Online Updater -> Update Slang shaders).**
 * We have put shaders to be able to visualize the games in a more retro way and the image is not so clear.
 * One of the shaders that we have put crt-geom-deluxe.slang:
   * In the first image we can see how the image looks sharper and without black horizontal lines, on the other hand.